jxshualawrence/pocket-textbook-prototype/docs/media.md

 What did you do when you first opened your eyes this morning?
 What did you do yesterday evening?

 There’s a good chance that your morning and evening rituals involved paying attention to some type of media.
-Perhaps in the morning you checked your [social media]({{ site.baseurl }}/ideas/social-media/) timelines for updates from friends on Instagram or to see new trends on TikTok, or checked your browser for the news.
-Perhaps in the evening you settled down to watch a form of [mass media]({{ site.baseurl }}/ideas/mass-media/), such as a television series on a broadcast or streaming platform.
-Probably, if you’re like most South Africans, the sound of a radio or podcast kept you company at some time in the day.
+Perhaps in the morning you checked your [social media](https://media-and-society.glitch.me/ideas/social-media/) timelines for updates from friends on Instagram or new trends on TikTok, or you checked your browser for the news.
+Perhaps in the evening you settled down to watch a form of [mass media](https://media-and-society.glitch.me/ideas/mass-media/), such as a television series on a streaming platform.
+If you’re like most South Africans, the sound of a radio or podcast kept you company at some time in the day.

-It’s very likely that you used a medium to communicate with others, perhaps an aural medium such as the sound produced when you speak (or sing in the shower!) or a visual medium such as your clothing, facial expressions, gestures or sign language.
+It’s very likely that you used a medium to communicate with others—aural (speech, singing) or visual (clothing, facial expressions, gestures, sign language).

 > **Activity:**
-> Because we use various forms of media so often, we may not even be aware of everything that goes into accessing and producing them.
+> Because we use so many forms of media without even noticing, reflect on:
 > - When do you first remember using media?
-> - What role have different languages and different types of media played in your life so far?
+> - What role have different languages and media played in your life so far?
-> - What media industries do you find most interesting?
+> - Which media industries do you find most interesting?

 ---

 ### What are media?

-In English, the word *media* evolved from the Latin *medius* which means “in the middle” ([Harper, n.d.](https://www.etymonline.com/word/media)).
-In this course we are studying media of communication, the physical media, languages and industries which we use to connect with others and to communicate.
+In English, the word *media* evolved from the Latin *medius* (“in the middle”) ([Harper, n.d.](https://www.etymonline.com/word/media)).
+In this course we study the physical media, languages, and industries we use to connect and communicate.

-We tend to think of media as print or electronic media, but people have been using media to communicate for a very long time.
-For example, rock engravings like the “Iziko Rhino” :contentReference[oaicite:2]{index=2}:contentReference[oaicite:3]{index=3} were created thousands of years ago and have survived to connect us with their original makers.
-The enduring nature of a rock engraving is one of its *affordances* for communication; at different times of day or in certain light, the engravings may even appear to move (e.g. flickering in firelight).
+We tend to think of print or electronic media, but people have been communicating via media for millennia.
+For example, the [“Iziko Rhino”](https://commons.wikimedia.org/wiki/File:Kinderdam_rhino.jpg) (see Figure 1) is a rock engraving made by Later Stone Age ancestors of the ǀXam San at Kinderdam, North West Province, between 1 000 and 10 000 years ago.

+That engraving’s **affordances**—its durability, interaction with surrounding light, even flickering firelight that animates the lines—still connect us to its creators (Hodgskiss & Esterhuysen, 2019).
+We call these **affordances** the potentials and constraints of a medium ([definitions](https://media-and-society.glitch.me/ideas/definitions/#Affordance)).

+> **Figure 1:** “Iziko Rhino”—Rock engraving of a rhino at Kinderdam.
+Credit: Wikimedia Commons

-Many other communication technologies have since been developed, including print media, digital images, audio and video formats, the electromagnetic spectrum (e.g. radio waves, cellphone signals), the internet, and generative AI.
+Many other communication technologies followed: print, digital images, audio/video formats, radio waves, the internet and generative AI.

 ---

 ### Oramedia

-[Oramedia]({{ site.baseurl }}/ideas/oramedia/) includes traditionally oral forms such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry (Ugbuojah, 1985), many of which are only produced using the human body.

-These forms often go beyond the spoken word, using vivid performances, improvisation, mimicry, music, dance, the tonal character of many African languages, and the responses of the audience to make the most of the potential affordances of the oral medium (Finnegan, 2012:5–10).
+[Oramedia](https://media-and-society.glitch.me/ideas/oramedia/) includes oral storytelling, proverbs, folktales, drama, puppetry and poetry (Ugbuojah, 1985).
+These often use performance, improvisation, mimicry, music, dance, tonal language features and audience interaction (Finnegan, 2012:5–10).

 ---

 ### What about digital media?

-Today many forms of digital media are encoded in different formats and depend on a specific configuration of technologies and infrastructure such as electricity, internet connectivity, fibre optic cables, electromagnetic signals transmitted by radio or television broadcasters or mobile phone signals.
-Contemporary technologies of production and distribution mean that it is possible to communicate across long distances with people around the world.
+Today’s digital media rely on electricity, internet connections, fibre-optics, broadcast signals and complex production/distribution systems—enabling global communication at the click of a button.

+In the case of the Iziko Rhino, a Wikipedian at the Africa Centre in Cape Town published a photograph of the engraving to [Wikimedia Commons](https://commons.wikimedia.org), making it viewable worldwide.

 ---

 ### What makes social media different?

-Social media platforms bring together users, content creators and advertisers, typically on a dedicated site or app.
-Most platforms provide tools for sharing media (text, photos, videos) with family and friends or for entertainment and professional networking.
+Social media platforms unite users, creators and advertisers on single apps or sites, providing tools for sharing text, photos and video with friends, family, or for entertainment and professional purposes.

 > **Activity:**
-> Compare the affordances of posting a message using (1) email and (2) a social media platform.
+> Compare posting via (1) email vs. (2) a social media platform.
 > - Which affordances do you appreciate most?
 > - Which do you dislike?